Louis Slotin: Other injuries and death

 Graves, Kline and Young remained hospitalized after Slotin's death.
 Graves, who was standing the closest to Slotin, also developed acute radiation sickness and was hospitalized for several weeks.
 He survived, although he lived with chronic neurological and vision problems.
 Young also suffered from acute radiation syndrome, but recovered.
 By 28 January 1948 Graves, Kline and Perlman sought compensation for damages suffered during the incident.
-Graves settled his claim for $3,500.
+Graves settled his claim for $3,500 (or about $ today, adjusted for inflation).

-Three of the observers eventually died of conditions that are known to be promoted by radiation: Graves of a heart attack twenty years later at age 55; Cieslicki of acute myeloid leukemia nineteen years later at age 42; and Young of aplastic anemia and bacterial infection of the heart lining twenty-nine years later at age 83.
+Three of the observers eventually died of conditions that are known to be promoted by radiation: Graves of a heart attack twenty years later at age 55, Cieslicki of acute myeloid leukemia nineteen years later at age 42, and Young of aplastic anemia and bacterial infection of the heart lining, twenty-nine years later, at age 83.
 Some of the deaths may have been a consequence of the incident.
 Louis Hempelman, M.D., a consultant to the Los Alamos Scientific Laboratory, believed that it is not possible to establish a causal relation between the incident and the specifics of the death from such a small sample.
-He stated this opinion in a publicly available report that included personal medical information which he had previously declined to release to Marion E. Cieslicki during the final stages of his illness.
+He stated this opinion in a publicly available report that included personal medical information which he had previously declined to release to Cieslicki during the final stages of his illness.

 Disposal of core

 The core involved was intended to be used in the Able detonation, during the Crossroads series of nuclear weapons testing.
 Slotin's experiment was said to be the last conducted before the core's detonation and was intended to be the final demonstration of its ability to go critical.
-After the accident it needed time to cool.
+After the accident, it needed time to cool.
 It was therefore rescheduled for the third test of the series, provisionally named Charlie, but this was cancelled due to the unexpected level of radioactivity after the underwater Baker test and the inability to decontaminate the target warships.
-The core was eventually melted down and reused in a later core.
+The core was eventually melted down and its material reused in a later core.